ea428815/House_Prices/README_Seg1.md

 ### Summary
 Triangle Role completed the following tasks:

- * Created colab notebook and used boto and psycopg2 to pull in the data from the PostgreSQL database.
+ * Created colab notebook, (refer to file House_Prices.ipynb), for machine learning model and used boto and psycopg2 to pull in the data from the PostgreSQL database.
 	![connect to data](https://user-images.githubusercontent.com/99093289/177671263-3ebdd12e-5dea-413f-90f4-05b4b2becf95.PNG)
 * Turned the table data into dataframe
 	![turn into dataframe](https://user-images.githubusercontent.com/99093289/177671317-1c3e3b91-0dcd-484a-bea1-795e8eb874cb.PNG)